InoryS/Clash-Parser-Online/README.md

 # English

-This is an online implementation of Clash For Windows (CFW) configuration file preprocessing (parser) and mixin tools.
-Please refer to the CFW documentation for what CFW's parser and mixin are.
+This is an online implementation of Clash For Windows (CFW) style configuration file preprocessing (Parser) and Mixin tools.
+Please refer to the CFW documentation for what the CFW style Parser and Mixin are, or refer to the examples in this repository file.

+In other words, you can continue to write configuration file preprocessing in the CFW style, and you can use it in any client.

 Even if CFW is no longer updated, you can continue using its parser and mixin features online through this tool without being constrained by certain implementations.